Dart-Code/Website/_docs/settings.md

 Whether to check you are using the latest version of the Dart SDK at startup.
 Defaults to `true`.

+## dart.doNotFormat

+An array of glob patterns that should be excluded for formatting.
+The pattern is matched against the absolute path of the file.
+Use `[ "**/test/**" ]` to skip formatting for all test folders.

 ## dart.flutterCreateOrganization

 Used in Java package names and as prefix in the iOS bundle identifier.